I am automatically suspicious of anyone with a strongly-held view on the Oxford comma.1

 As such, having a strong view on the Oxford comma is rather like having a strong view on the pronounciation of “gif”—you should use whichever pronounciation gets your point across more clearly, and most of the time, it doesn’t matter.

 Of course, people do have strongly-held views on the pronounciation of “gif”, and so this perhaps explains the second reason for strongly-held views on the Oxford comma—signalling.
 In the grand scheme of things, the Oxford comma is trivial2—but its very triviality makes it valuable for signalling.
 Caring about such a trivial grammatical detail, so the theory goes, sends the message that you are a person who cares about trivial grammatical details,3 and that you have the ability and luxury to so care because you belong to a particular educated class of society.

 Or, in other words, it is not a coincidence that most who broadcast their views on the subject refer to it as the “Oxford comma”, or sometimes the “Harvard comma”—but almost never the “serial comma”.

-However, the fact that the Oxford comma is, in reality, grammatically irrelevant brings me back to my aforementioned suspicion of those who have strongly-held views on the comma.
-In a way, caring about the Oxford comma is almost a form of counter-signalling: because the Oxford comma actually has no underlying grammatical value, a strongly-held view on the comma does little to signal one’s grammatical chops—and instead only ends up meta-signalling the desire to signal one’s grammatical chops.
+Accordingly, the reason I am suspicious of those with strongly-held views on the Oxford comma is because caring about the Oxford comma is almost a form of counter-signalling: because the Oxford comma actually has no underlying grammatical value, a strongly-held view on the comma does little to signal one’s grammatical chops—and instead only ends up meta-signalling the desire to signal one’s grammatical chops.